Immortal215/Login/README.md

 # Features
 ## Login / Signup
 User can login or choose to signup.
-Will save data if you do not close the console.
+Will save the data if user does not close the console.
 ## Admin
 User can choose to view and delete users in the system for that console attempt.
 ## Tools
 ### Stopwatch
-Simple stopwatch that you can start and stop to get a time.
+Simple stopwatch that user can start and stop to get a time.
 ### Clock
-Simple clock to tell you your time and date
+Simple clock to tell user their time and date.

 # Updates
 ### v0.2.5-alpha